python-consulting/utilities/duplicity/README.md

 Duplicity reloaded !
 ====================

 Duplicity is a great backup tool, however, it misses the web frontend I am looking for, so I decided to build it.
-This is a fork which aims to integrate several features already developped that may seem handy.
+This is a fork which aims to integrate several features already developed that may seem handy.

 Dependencies
 ------------